- About Us

 - Contact Us

-Many training and behavioural problems can be prevented with early training and socialisation.
-The first 18 weeks in a dog's life are the most important and critical time for socialisation and learning.
-Puppy classes are an ideal way of allowing your puppy to socialise in a controlled environment, thereby providing your puppy with the best chance of growing into a well-adjusted and outgoing adult dog.
+Many training and behavioural problems can be prevented with early training.
+The first 18 weeks in a dog's life are the most important and critical time for learning the life skills required to be able to cope in this sometimes busy and stressful world of ours.
+Puppy classes are an ideal way of allowing your puppy to learn in a distracting but controlled environment.
+You will be given exercises in the class to practice at home in order to provide your puppy with the best chance of growing into a polite and well-adjusted adult dog.

 Over the 6 weeks, you will learn how to teach your puppy to:

-Dogs Behaving Badly uses Clicker Training in all classes, so as part of the package you will receive a free clicker.
-You will also be given handouts with tips and advice on common problems
+Dogs Behaving Badly uses Clicker Training in our classes, so as part of the package you will receive a free clicker.
+However, we appreciate that while being an amazing training tool, not everybody gets the hang of the clicker, so use isn't mandatory and we will advise alternatives.
+You will also be given handouts with tips and advice.

 Please ensure you have given your puppy the opportunity to relieve him/herself BEFORE entering classes to avoid accidents.
 If an accident does happen, then please ensure you clear it up properly.
 We need to leave the hall in a clean state ready for the next people who use it.